marciogranzotto/addon-transmission-nas/README.md

 comparison to installing any other Hass.io add-on.

 1. Add https://github.com/marciogranzotto/hassio-addon-transmission.git to your Hass.io instance as a repository.
-1. Install the "Transmission" add-on.
+1. Install the "Transmission NAS" add-on.
-1. Start the "Transmission" add-on.
+1. Start the "Transmission NAS" add-on.
-1. Check the logs of the "Tranmission" to see if everything went well.
+1. Check the logs of the "Tranmission NAS" to see if everything went well.
 1. Open the web-ui

 ## Configuration